uktrade/data-store-service/README.md

     Note over data-flow, data-flow S3: data-flow has more<br>components than this - <br>this is a simplified view
 ```

-## Architecture

-The backend is built in Python using the Flask framework.
-Authentication implemented using Hawk and OAUTH2(SSO) authentication.
-The majority of the functionality is through API calls but a light front end is provided for documentation and dashboarding.
-This front end uses React and d3 and uses the webpack javascript module bundler.

 ## Running locally